 Improve your breast shape

 Breast lift surgery can be a great choice for women whose breasts have sagged and lost firmness as a result of age, pregnancy, weight gain or simple gravity.
-While a breast lift alone can help many women get the results they’re looking for, many others benefit from a breast lift combined with another surgical procedure like a breast augmentation or breast reduction.
+While a breast lift alone can help many women get the results they’re looking for, many others benefit from a breast lift with implants, breast augmentation or breast reduction.
 If you’re concerned about the shape or profile of your breasts, Dr. Baumholtz will work closely with you to determine the best approach to help you look your best and feel more self-confident and attractive.
 Get started today by scheduling your consultation and evaluation.

 Breast Lift in San Antonio

-Breast lift surgery (or mastopexy) helps women throughout the greater San Antonio area restore more uplifted, youthful profiles, correcting sagging or pendulous breasts, drooping nipples and unevenness while returning the breasts to a more elevated, youthful position on the torso.
-A board-certified plastic surgeon, Dr. Michael Baumholtz is a top provider of breast lift surgery using advanced techniques to help women achieve truly individualized results based on their specific needs and anatomy.
+Breast lift surgery (or mastopexy) helps women restore more uplifted, youthful profiles, correcting sagging or pendulous breasts, drooping nipples and unevenness while returning the breasts to a more elevated, youthful position on the torso.
+Our board-certified plastic surgeon, Dr. Michael Baumholtz is a top provider of breast lift surgery using advanced techniques to help women achieve truly individualized results based on their specific needs and anatomy.

 What issues can breast lift surgery correct?

-Undergoing a breast lift in San Antonio can be a good choice for women whose breasts have sagged or lost their natural uplifted shape due to weight loss, pregnancies, aging or breastfeeding, as well as women with stretched areolas (the pigmented skin surrounding the nipples).
+Undergoing a breast lift can be a good choice for women whose breasts have sagged or lost their natural uplifted shape due to weight loss, pregnancies, aging or breastfeeding, as well as women with stretched areolas (the pigmented skin surrounding the nipples).
 For women with very large breasts, breast lift surgery is often performed in combination with a breast reduction surgery, or with breast augmentation surgery for women whose breasts are very small or asymmetrical.
 Many women may opt to have liposuction or other body contouring procedures at the same setting to enhance the results of their breast lift procedure.
-Dr. Baumholtz will be able to recommend additional procedures based on your unique treatment objectives.
+Baumholtz Plastic Surgery will be able to recommend additional procedures based on your unique treatment objectives.
+Book a consult today!

 What should I do to prepare for my breast lift?